7 Commitment Devices That Work, Ranked by Evidence (2026)

 Why it works: Scheduled check-ins create recurring deadlines.
 Without them, goals drift into "I'll get to it eventually" territory.
 The check-in forces a yes/no answer: did you do it or didn't you?

-The difference between an accountability partner vs an app often comes down to consistency of check-ins.
-Human partners cancel.
+The difference between a human partner and an app often comes down to consistency of check-ins.
+People cancel.
 Apps don't.
+If you want help finding a partner who actually shows up, see how to find a partner who sticks with it.

 Best for: Any goal that requires daily or weekly consistency.